trevorrjohn/spark/README.md

 ### Importmaps

-Importmaps is the setup that allows for the smoother updates:
+Importmaps allows for the smoother updates because it supports hot-reloading for Stimulus controllers:

 * **HTML change:** it fetches the new document body and updates the current body with morphing, then it reloads the Stimulus controllers in the page.
 It uses [`idiomorph`](https://github.com/bigskysoftware/idiomorph) under the hood.
 * **CSS change:** it fetches and reloads the stylesheet that changed.